AdoptOpenJDK/mjprof/README.md

 Introduction
 =============
-MJProf is Monadic jstack analysis tool set.
-It is a fancy way to say it analyzes jstack output using a series of simple building blocks which can be composed together.
-I have thought for a long time how to analyze stack traces of java processes.
+MJProf is a Monadic jstack analysis tool set.
+It is a fancy way to say it analyzes jstack output using a series of simple composable building blocks (monads).
-After getting used to thinking with lambda expressions and streams it suddenly occured to me that this may be a nice approach to stack trace analysis as well.

 Motivation
 ==========
 So, You are out there in the wild vs a production machine.
 All you have have in hand is the 'poor's man profiler': jstack.
 You take one, two, three stack dumps and then you need to look at them manually inside an editor, vi or less etc....
 If you done it enough you will probably know that it is a lot of manual work.
+Especially when you have thousands of threads in your process.

 Running MJProf
 ===========
 MJProf reads thread dumps from one or more data sources and writes to standard output.
 An example of a data source can be standard input.
-In that case you can pipe output of one or more jstack into mjprof.
-The following example will filter out all the threads which are not in RUNNABLE state.
+Example: The following example will filter out all the threads which are not in RUNNABLE state.
 `jstack -l pid | ./mjprof.sh contains/state,RUNNABLE/`
-The commands passed to mjprof consists of several building blocks, monads from now on, concatenated with . (comma) While the monads are relatively simple mixing and matching them can result a very powerful analysis that will let you focus on exactly what you want to see.
+The commands passed to mjprof consists of several building blocks, monads from now on, concatenated with . (comma) While the monads are relatively simple mixing and matching them can result a very powerful analysis, that will enable you focus on the data you need.
-Parameters to building blocks are wrapped with / (instead of () {} or [] which are special chars in the shell) and seperated by ,
+Parameters to monads are wrapped with / (instead of () {} or [] which are special chars in the shell) and seperated by ,

 Monads